JStonham/notes/README.md

 Java also has some additional data types that SQL doesn't have:

-double float (use for all decimals), byte, boolean (true or false).
+double (higher precision float, use for all decimals), byte, boolean (true or false).

 # Variables